What is the Australian Unemployed Workers Union? What are its goals? When and how did it form?

 From this perspective, it is clear that uniting the unemployed and the employed in the common struggle for a humane Australian society is essential.
 This is where Unemployment Unions have failed in the past.
 Once these two sections are united, there is no government that can stop us.

-What is the AUWU’s response to the 2014 Budget?
+What is the AUWU’s response to the latest Budget?

 What is the AUWUs response to Eric Abetz’s proposal to expand Work For The Dole to all job-seekers under 50 and double the number of jobs that job-seekers must apply for to 40 per month?

 The planned Expansion of World for the Dole is a major attack against the unemployed.
 After being introduced on 1 July 2015, this plan will force all unemployed people to Work for the Dole regardless of how long they have been looking for work.
 Under this plan, unemployed people under 30 will be required to Work for the Dole for 25 hours per week, unemployed people between the ages of 30-49 will be required to Work for the Dole 15 hours per week and unemployed people between the ages 50-60 will be required to do an “approved activity” for 15 hours per week.

 When you consider the complete lack of jobs available in Australia, forcing hundreds of thousands of unemployed people to Work for the Dole can be seen as nothing other than a cruel form of punishment.
 The potential work-place dangers that await hundreds of thousands of unemployed people at these forced labour sites across the country cannot be under estimated.
 Who is looking after the interests of these people?
 What rights do unemployed people have when they are working for Dole?

 To top it off, the government are also expecting all unemployed people to apply for 40 jobs a month, double the previous rate.
 This means there each month there will be over 30 million applications being lodged to the 146,000 job vacancies currently available in Australia!
 How can the government justify such stupidity?